Anti-MAG peripheral neuropathy: Myelination by Schwann cells

 Myelin is an important part of neuron cells and provides insulation allowing the neuron's action potential to travel faster and more consistently.
 In order to provide insulation, multiple layers of closely opposing membrane are wrapped around the axon.
 By acting as an electrical insulator, the conduction ability of the axon is sped up considerably allowing action potentials to travel at a much faster rate, about fifteen times faster in certain cases.
 This ability allows the nervous system to send messages faster and more accurately.
 Disruption of the myelin sheath on cells that are normally myelinated allows leakage of action potential much like a faulty wire will allow leakage of electricity in a circuit.
 This slows the messages being sent along those nerves and disrupts normal function.

 Schwann cells are the cells in the peripheral nervous system that create and maintain myelin sheaths on neurons.
 These are the glial cells of the peripheral nervous system and are located around the axons that they serve.
-Damage to these cells result in degeneration of the myelin sheath and inevitably lead to problems in communication for the nervous system.
+Damage to these cells results in degeneration of the myelin sheath and inevitably lead to problems in communication for the nervous system.